mell0611/data_science_project/README.md

 data3 contains information akin to that of data2, but it seems to be more comprehensive and recent.
 Project overview:
 In this project, we aim to find the correlation between a game's reception and its sales.
 Our hypothesis is that the better a game is reviewed, the more sales it would have.

+see http://www.vgchartz.com/game/83196/grand-theft-auto-v/ to compare numbers to determine the units.